J0schlZ/CTSuiteBukkit/README.md

 Bungeecord: https://github.com/J0schlZ/CTSuiteBungee

-All commands are progressed on the Bukkit-side and also usable in command-blocks and it's possible to block them with WorldGuard!
+All commands are processed bukkit-side and they're also usable in command-blocks and it's possible to block them with WorldGuard!

 **Planned:**
  - Gamemode-Management